PixMusicaX/Sem5IOT/README.md

 # 5th Semester for CSE(IOT)
 ## This repo will be containing all the assignments for Sem 5
-Why not star this repo meanwhile 😉
 ### Disclaimer: The owner(s) of this repository will not be responsible for any wrong assignments or any other discrepencies caused on your end.
 ---
+Star this repo meanwhile? 😉

 ## DBMS Lab 📊